-There are few things that change as drastically in pregnancy as your need for sleep, yet fatigue is one of the most commonly reported pregnancy symptoms.
+There are few things that change as drastically in pregnancy as your need for sleep, and pregnancy sleep can be tricky to master.
+Fatigue is one of the most commonly reported pregnancy symptoms.
 This symptom is most noted in both the first and third trimesters of pregnancy, although some mums-to-be experience fatigue throughout their pregnancy.

 One of the biggest consequences of experiencing fatigue is the need for sleep.
 This doesn’t sound like much of a problem until you try to get some shut-eye.
 Many pregnant women, in addition to fatigue, also suffer from insomnia.
 This can result in either trouble falling asleep – or staying asleep.
 So what is the solution?
 Here are five great tips for getting more sleep during pregnancy.